hydra3333/Pi4NAS64/README.md

      ```
      enter the password we had set for the pi login,
      then enter it again when we see `Retype new SMB password:`
    - then when we see something like this,
      ```
      Before we start the server, we’ll want to set a Samba password.
 Enter we pi password.
      + sudo smbpasswd -a root
      New SMB password:
      ```
      enter the password we had set for the pi login,
      then enter it when we see `Retype new SMB password:`

-   - answer other prompts
+7. Answer more prompts
-     * sometimes we will be asked to visually scan and check setup results for issues, and to press Enter to continue
+   - sometimes we will be asked to visually scan and check setup results for issues, and to press Enter to continue

-5. When the process completes, Reboot the Pi4 so that the new settings take effect
+8. When the process completes, Reboot the Pi4 so that the new settings take effect

+---
+---
+---
 ---
 # under construction